-Digestive Health: This Ayurvedic tea has a strong impact on the digestive tract and can stimulate the release of gastric juices, making the bowels move smoothly.
-Tulsi also has anti-spasmodic effects, which can help those suffering from constipation.
-Detoxifying the liver and bladder are also linked to the digestion of our food, while the reduction in inflammation helps our intestinal flora find a healthy balance.
+This Ayurvedic tea has a strong impact on the digestive tract and can stimulate the release of gastric juices, making the bowels move smoothly.
+Tulsi tea also has anti-spasmodic effects, which can help those suffering from constipation.
+It detoxifies the liver and bladder, reduces inflammation, and helps our intestinal flora find a healthy balance.

-Respiratory Conditions: Tulsi tea is extremely reliable when you are suffering from a cold, cough or other illness that affects the respiratory system.
-The eugenol, camphene and cineole found in this tea are potent antioxidants, but also stimulate the expulsion of phlegm and mucus, where many pathogens can hide and develop.
-Furthermore, these antioxidants have strong anti-inflammatory, antiseptic and antibacterial properties, helping you to not only soothe the symptoms of the respiratory problem, but also treat the underlying cause.
+Tulsi tea is extremely reliable when you are suffering from a cold, cough or other illness that affects the respiratory system.
+The eugenol, camphene, and cineole found in this tea are potent antioxidants that also stimulate the expulsion of phlegm and mucus, where many pathogens can hide and develop.
+Furthermore, these antioxidants have strong anti-inflammatory, antiseptic, and antibacterial properties, helping you not only soothe the symptoms of the respiratory problem but also treat the underlying cause.

-Diabetes Control: The active ingredients in tulsi tea are able to stimulate the pancreas and reduce insulin resistance, while also lowering blood sugar in the body.
+The active ingredients in tulsi tea can stimulate the pancreas and reduce insulin resistance, while also lowering blood sugar in the body.
 This is particularly important for those at high risk of diabetes, or if they are already dealing with that disorder.
 Preventing the spikes and valleys of blood sugar fluctuation is a very important aspect of tulsi tea’s traditional use.

-Stress Relief: Eugenol, also known as clove oil, is the active ingredient in tulsi tea, and it is known to affect cortisol levels in the body.
-By managing and reducing the levels of these stress hormones, this tea can help prevent the side effects of chronic stress, such as increased oxidative stress, unbalanced metabolic activity, chronic disease and a weakened immune system.
+Eugenol, also known as clove oil, is the active ingredient in tulsi tea, and it is known to affect cortisol levels in the body.
+By managing and reducing the levels of stress hormones, this tea can help prevent the side effects of chronic stress such as increased oxidative stress, unbalanced metabolic activity, chronic disease, and a weakened immune system.

 There are certain sedative properties to tulsi tea, which are important for people who cannot sleep regularly or are wrestling with sleep disorders.
 Very often, when your Circadian rhythms aren’t aligned, or when your body is experiencing chronic stress, sleep can be a challenge.
-This powerful tea is able to help stabilize your metabolic pathways and eliminate that stress, allowing you to have restful, uninterrupted sleep.
+This powerful tea can stabilize your metabolic pathways and eliminate that stress, allowing you to have restful, uninterrupted sleep.

-Cancer Prevention: This ancient tea has a wide range of powerful antioxidants, which are capable of neutralizing free radicals and preventing mutation, which can often lead to cancer.
+As per the research by P Uma from the Department of Radiology, Kasturba Medical College, Manipal, India, tulsi tea has powerful antioxidants, which are capable of neutralizing free radicals and preventing mutation, which can often lead to cancer.
 Anti-carcinogenic and antioxidant properties of eugenol and other active ingredients make this a reliable way to lower your risk of many types of cancer.

 Tulsi Tea Side Effects

-Tulsi tea does have some unexpected side effects, such as being a blood thinner, affecting hormones and fertility, interacting with other drugs, and lowering blood sugar levels to a dangerous level.
-These potentially negative side effects must be taken into consideration before adding tulsi tea to your health regimen.
+Tulsi tea does have some unexpected side effects.
+It leads to blood thinning, affects hormones and fertility, interacts with other drugs, and lowers blood sugar levels to a dangerous level.
+These side effects must be taken into consideration before adding tulsi tea to your health regimen.

 - Fertility: There is some concern that the use of tulsi tea can impact fertility in males, namely because regular use appears to lower sperm count levels in laboratory tests.
 This isn’t widely reported anecdotally, but for men who are already struggling with fertility issues, this may not be the best choice for a beverage.

-- Blood Sugar: The ability of tulsi tea to lower and balance blood sugar levels is great for people at risk of diabetes, or suffering with the condition, but excessively low blood sugar is called hypoglycemia, and is also dangerous.
-Diabetic patients should speak with a doctor before adding this tea to their daily or weekly health practices.
+- Blood Sugar: The ability of tulsi tea to lower and balance blood sugar levels is great for people at risk of diabetes or suffering from the condition, but an excessively low blood sugar level or hypoglycemia is dangerous.
+Diabetics should speak with a doctor before adding this tea to their diet.

-- Blood Thinner: The anti-clotting nature of tulsi is great for protecting the heart, lowering cholesterol levels, and increasing circulation, but it can be quite dangerous following surgery or an injury.
-If you are scheduled for surgery, you should stop taking this natural blood thinner 1-2 weeks before the procedure, to avoid any possible complications.
+- Blood Thinner: If you are scheduled for surgery, you should stop taking this natural blood thinner 1-2 weeks before the procedure, to avoid any possible complications.

-- Drug Interactions: Some research has shown that interactions between tulsi and traditional prescriptions happen quite often, and can be potentially dangerous.
-Again, speaking with a trained physician, or the doctor who prescribed the other medicine, is highly recommended before adding tulsi tea to your life.
+- Drug Interactions: Research has shown that interactions between Tulsi and traditional prescriptions happen quite often, and can be potentially dangerous.